cristianoliveira/dotfiles/README.md

 # What do I use?

   - ZSH (oh-my-zsh)
-  - Neovim v0.6.1
+  - Neovim
-  - Tmux 2.5
+  - Tmux

   And a lot of pre installed apps.
 See in: `osx/Brewfile` or `linux/packages.txt`

   I work mostly with:

-  - Javascript and Reactjs
+  - Javascript (Reactjs & nodejs, et all)
   - Rust
   - Golang